lim74/LncDC/README.md

 Can be installed by:
 1) CONDA: conda install -c bioconda viennarna
 2) Or install from the official ViennaRNA website: https://www.tbi.univie.ac.at/RNA/

+Note: biopython is currently not supported by python 3.10, please use python 3.9!

 ## Conda environment
 1. Download and install Anaconda.